-Cooper classes help you feel more confident.
-We can help your family be an important part of your experience.
+Cooper classes help you to feel more confident.
+Your family can be an important part of your experience.

-ooper University Health Care's department of Maternal Child Health is committed to keeping you well informed during your pregnancy.
-Educational programs have been designed to help you make the best decisions for you and your baby.
-All of our educational classes will enhance your birthing experience and assist you in becoming comfortable with the hospital setting and personnel.
-In addition, the skills and knowledge you gain from our classes help you manage the many changes that come with being a new parent.
+ooper University Health Care's Department of Maternal Child Health is committed to keeping you well informed during your pregnancy.
+Educational programs have been designed to help you to make the best decisions for you and your baby.
+All of our educational classes will enhance your birthing experience and help you to become comfortable with the hospital setting and personnel.
+In addition, the skills and knowledge you gain from our classes help you to manage the many changes that come with being a new parent.